GeorgeWebDevCy/softone-woocommerce-integration/README.txt

 = 1.10.40 =
 * Change: Log SoftOne customer lookups in the order export log and carry customer context (TRDR/branch) into SALDOC payloads to match the documented request shape.

+= 1.10.41 =
+* Change: Cast SALDOC numeric fields (series, TRDR, warehouse, item lines) to integers when possible to mirror the documented request format and avoid SoftOne "Operation aborted" errors in strict environments.

 = 1.10.39 =
 * Change: Look up SoftOne customers by email before exporting orders so existing records (or newly created ones) populate SALDOC payloads with the correct TRDR and customer context.